refgenie/refgenie/docs/build.md

 ## Install building software natively

-Refgenie expects to find in your PATH any tools needed for building the asset you want to build.
+Refgenie expects to find in your `PATH` any tools needed for building a desired asset.
 You'll need to follow the instructions for each of these individually.
 You could find some basic ideas for how to install these programatically in the [dockerfile](https://github.com/databio/refgenie/blob/dev/containers/Dockerfile_refgenie).

-Refgenie knows how to build indexes for bowtie2, hisat2, bismark, and others.
+Refgenie knows how to build indexes for bowtie2, hisat2, bismark, and other common tools.
 You can find the complete list in the [config file](https://github.com/databio/refgenie/blob/dev/refgenie/refgenie.yaml).
 These are all optional; you only have to build indexes for ones you intend to use.
 You can also add more later.
-If you don't pass along a configuration file to `refgenie`, it will simply use this one, building these indexes.
-If you want to toggle some of them, you may choose which indexes you want to include by toggling them.
-Just duplicate and edit the config file and pass it to refenie like this:
+If you don't pass along a configuration file to `refgenie`, it will simply use that one, building those indexes.
+If you want to choose a subset, copy the config file, edit it as desired, and pass it to `refgenie` like this:
 ```
 wget https://raw.githubusercontent.com/databio/refgenie/master/refgenie/refgenie.yaml
 refgenie build -c refgenie.yaml